 Take advantage of the warm weather by creating cold seafood dishes, like ceviche, gravlax with capers, shrimp cocktails, or a whole chilled shellfish platter.
 Also don’t forget your grilling options — you can offer a baked or grilled fish served whole for an appealing presentation.
 And nothing beats the classic grilled salmon.

-Depending on your restaurant’s location, ask your fish vendor about local/lake fishes in season during the summer.
-Like with locally grown produce, local fish can be a great selling point to your guests!
+Depending on your restaurant’s location, ask your fish vendor about local/lake fish in season during the summer.
+Like with locally-grown produce, local fish can be a great selling point to your guests!